How we test pressure washers

 Find out how Which? tests pressure washers to reveal which ones clean brilliantly, have useful accessories and are easy to use.

-In this video you'll find out what it takes for a pressure washer to earn our coveted Which?
+Watch our video below to find out what it takes for a pressure washer to earn our coveted Which?
 Best Buy recommendation, and how a Best Buy could make a real difference to the cleanliness of your car or patio.

 Some pressure washers come with a wide range of accessories that make them look like excellent value, but they do a poor job of cleaning surfaces and cars.
 Others look basic, but blast dirt from your garden pathways like a dream.